-Our planned Phase 3 program for trabodenoson as a monotherapy is expected to incorporate both the FDA-acceptable clinical endpoint of IOP, and to include studies with three months of treatment, both of which are well-known and accepted standards for pivotal trials for glaucoma.
-We are planning an End-of-Phase 2 meeting with the FDA in the first half of 2015 to discuss our Phase 3 program for trabodenoson monotherapy and to confirm the design and endpoints for the Phase 3 pivotal trials.
-We plan to start our Phase 3 program for trabodenoson monotherapy in mid-2015, and we expect to report top-line data from the first pivotal trial in the program by late 2016 or early 2017.
-After completion of a second pivotal trial and the long-term monotherapy safety study, we plan to submit an NDA.
-We are planning to continue our Phase 2 program for our FDC in 2016 and to commence our Phase 3 program for our FDC in late 2017.
+We had an End-of-Phase 2 meeting with the FDA in the first half of 2015 to discuss our Phase 3 program for trabodenoson monotheraphy, and to confirm the design and endpoints for the Phase 3 pivotal trials.
+At the meeting, we reached agreement on the design for our initial Phase 3 study, as well as the overall regulatory path for trabodenoson.
+The trial design for the initial Phase 3 study is a five-arm superiority trial that will include three doses of trabodenoson.
+The doses were selected to optimize lowering of intraocular pressure while maintaining the good tolerability observed in the prior trials.
+The primary endpoint of the study is intraocular pressure (IOP), determined at several timepoints, during the day, after 4, 6 and 12 weeks of treatment.
+The IOP of the trabodenoson treated subjects will be statistically compared to the IOP of placebo treated subjects.
+A timolol arm will be included for study validation but not for statistical comparison.

+We plan to start our Phase 3 program for trabodenoson monotherapy in the fourth quarter of 2015 and expect to report top-line data from the first pivotal trial in the program by late 2016.

+After completion of a second pivotal trial and the long-term monotherapy safety study, if successful, we plan to submit an NDA to the FDA.
+We are planning to continue our Phase 2 program for our FDC in 2016 and to commence our Phase 3 program for our FDC in early 2018.